mxiamxia/alpha-chat-client-app/www/README.md

-Then, to run it, cd into `myApp` and run:
+hen, to run it, cd into `myApp` and run:

 ```bash
 $ ionic platform add ios